The Nnamdi Kanu phenomenon - Nigeria Today

 The Nnamdi Kanu phenomenon

-By Reuben Abati The most discussed subject in Nigeria today is what is called “restructuring” and indeed so popular is this subject that it has attracted the attention of roadside commentators, the bright, the not-so-bright, the mischievous and the outrightly unintelligent all united by the singular claim that Nigeria belongs to all of us and we all have a right to determine its future.
-The last person who brought up this subject with me is a mechanic in Abeokuta!
-He had heard about Biafra, the Arewa youths, the President’s absence, Professor Osinbajo, Nnamdi Kanu, what Igbo leaders, Northern leaders and Yoruba leaders have said about restructuring and he wanted a conversation.
+The most discussed subject in Nigeria today is what is called “restructuring” and indeed so popular is this subject that it has attracted the attention of roadside commentators, the bright, the not-so-bright, the mischievous and the outrightly unintelligent all united by the singular claim that Nigeria belongs to all of us and we all have…

+The post The Nnamdi Kanu phenomenon appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share